 BMW 2 Series Coupe review - Interior, design and technology

-Much improved looks compared to the old 1 Series Coupe, and an interior to match
+The BMW 2 Series Coupe boasts improved looks compared to the old 1 Series Coupe, and an interior to match

 BMW’s current naming strategy might be a touch confusing, but it’s impossible to mistake this 2 Series for anything else.
 It replaced the 1 Series Coupe – and to great effect thanks to its sportier, lower and chunkier stance.
 These combine to give it sportier coupe proportions, while neatly executed detailing adds the final layer of desirability.

 The headlamps are narrower than on the hatch and all models get stylish LED tail-lights.
 Distinctive vents in the lower bumper channel air over the wheels and around the side of the car, while SE models get 17-inch wheels, front foglights and a chrome kidney grille.
-M Sport models get larger wheels and a sportier bodykit to give the 2 Series extra visual clout, with great effect.
+M Sport models get larger, 18-inch wheels and a sportier bodykit to give the 2 Series extra visual clout, with great effect.

 Inside, the stylish and well-built layout is familiar from the 1 Series, but the frameless windows and long doors are as you’d expect for a coupe.
 The low-slung seating position is great and there’s lots of adjustment for the steering wheel and seat.